GoogleCloudPlatform/cloud-bigtable-examples/README.md

 ## Dataflow
 * [Connector-Examples](java/dataflow-connector-examples) - Using the cloud dataflow connector for Bigtable, do write Hello World to two rows, Use Cloud Pub / Sub to count Shakespeare, count the number of rows in a Table, and copy records from BigQuery to BigTable.
 * [Pardo-HelloWorld](java/dataflow-pardo-helloworld) - example of using Cloud Dataflow without the connector.
-* [dataflow-coinbase](java/dataflow-coinbase) - An end to end example that takes the last four hours of Bitcoin data and sends it to Google Cloud Dataflow, which process it and sends it to Google Cloud Bigtable.
-Then there is an App Engine Flexible application that displays the data in an angularJS app.

 ## Go
 * [cbt](https://github.com/GoogleCloudPlatform/gcloud-golang/tree/master/bigtable/cmd/cbt) [doc](https://godoc.org/google.golang.org/cloud/bigtable/cmd/cbt) Basic command line interactions with Cloud Bigtable - A really great place to start learning the Go Client.